LogoElectromagnet Maker

 1. Confirm the real voltage architectureKendrion separates direct DC operation from AC-side activation and rectified operation, and notes different switching behavior for each.Identify whether the coil really sees regulated DC, bridge-rectified AC, or a weaker half-wave supply before purchase approval.

-2. Check operating mode, not just voltageMagnet-Schultz and Kendrion both publish S1 / 100% ED language on continuous-duty products, proving that duty is a separate line item.Reject catalogs that list only voltage but not operating mode or reference temperature.
+2. Check operating mode, not just voltageMagnet-Schultz and Kendrion both publish S1 / 100% ED language on continuous-duty products, and Magnet-Schultz force values are tied to a published voltage/test basis instead of a generic voltage label.Reject catalogs that list only voltage but not operating mode, reference temperature, and force test basis.

-3. Penalize for real contact conditionsThe G MH 065 force curve shows rapid loss with gap, and Kendrion says lateral loading is only about one quarter to one fifth of nominal holding force.Apply gap and shear penalties before comparing the catalog number to the real job.
+3. Penalize for real contact conditionsThe G MH 065 force curve shows rapid loss with gap, Kendrion says lateral loading is only about one quarter to one fifth of nominal holding force, and Magnet-Schultz documents residual force after switch-off.Apply gap and shear penalties, then verify release behavior instead of assuming force drops to zero at switch-off.

 4. Screen the application familyKanetec publishes lifting capacity separately from maximum holding power, while door and permanent-electro families publish different operating logic.Switch family early if the job is really lifting, door release, or currentless holding.